 - 9.9 A mayoral minute must not be used to put without notice matters that are routine and not urgent, or matters for which proper notice should be given because of their complexity.
-For the purpose of this clause, a matter will be urgent where it requires a decision by the council before the next scheduled ordinary meeting of the council. - 9.10 Amendments to mayoral minutes that are consistent with the intent of the terms of the minute are permitted, provided such amendments have the agreement of the mayor.
+For the purpose of this clause, a matter will be urgent where it requires a decision by the council before the next scheduled ordinary meeting of the council. - 9.10 Where a mayoral minute makes a recommendation which, if adopted, would require the expenditure of funds on works and/or services other than those already provided for in the council's current adopted operational plan, it must identify the source of funding for the expenditure that is the subject of the recommendation.
+If the mayoral minute does not identify a funding source, the council must defer consideration of the matter, pending a report from the general manager on the availability of funds for implementing the recommendation if adopted. - 9.11 Amendments to mayoral minutes that are consistent with the intent of the terms of the minute are permitted, provided such amendments have the agreement of the mayor.
 [Policy]